Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-This is not to dismiss the reasons for failures, though.
+This is not to dismiss the reasons for failures.
 Instead, it is to acknowledge the grim reality that plenty of things are beyond our control, foremost of which is the past.

 While we can all learn from the past, can we change it?
 If not, why brood over it?
 Why allow it to drag down the future?

 Stoicism encourages the clear separation of what we can control and what we can't.
 To put this in the context of business resilience, do not obsess over external factors such as industry downturns, technological changes, lousy staff, etc. Focus instead on your reaction to them.

 Acknowledge too that beyond your thoughts and intentions, practically everything is outside of your control.
 Therefore, make the best of what you do have an actual grip on i.e. your reaction to shock, loss, tragedy, and so on.
 Never sink into negative emotions.
 Never slip into anger.
 Doing so only makes things worse.

 2. How You Choose to React to a Crisis Is Entirely on You

 One way to summarize stoic wisdom would be to say that it is a set of guidelines for life.
 A philosophy with an emphasis on surviving adversity and practicing self-restraint.

 Stoicism views fear, anger, and despair as intensely personal choices.
 In other words, you do not have to feel negatively towards a crisis.
 You only do so because you chose to.

 Yes.
 You whine over the loss of a business contract not because you're “only human,” but because you choose to react that way.
 You lose sleep over an industry downturn not because it’s “only to be expected,” but because you allow the downturn to creep into your personal life.